 Next to the electronics, there are the other components, namely the tuning posts and the bridge.
 For the tuning posts, there are two options: you can put them all at one side (like on most Fender models), or three on each side (like on most Gibson models).
 Don't forget this when you buy them!

-I made the bridge of my first guitar myself, but I don't recommend this.
+I made the bridge of my first guitar myself, but I do not recommend this.
 It is partially made out of wood and this does not allow the use of heavy strings.
 However, it is fully adjustable in height and individual string length.
 The bridge of the second guitar was a second-hand one, probably from a Stratocaster-type guitar.
 I don't know how easy it is to find new bridges but they must certainly be available, be it as replacement parts.
 Mind that there are three types of bridges:

 Most music stores with a large supply of guitars should also have guitar parts.
 It may also be interesting to look for second-hand parts, e.g. on eBay or from people who have guitars that are damaged beyond repair.
 Just inspect such parts thoroughly before buying them!